sourav164/Point_Yield_and_R/README.md

 #NDVI_Average.py
 Python Version: 3.5 with ArcGIS Pro 2

-Not necssary to load any data to the ArcGIS.
+Not necessary to load any data to the ArcGIS.
 Just insert the file path and run the code.

-A excell file will be created on the file directory.
+A excel file will be created on the file directory.